googlefonts/fontations/font-test-data/test_data/README.md

 This directory contains files used for testing.

+## ttc

+The `ttc` directory contains ttc files, see it's readme for provenance.

 ## ttx

 The `ttx` directory contains ttx files describing test cases.
 These are compiled